hsocarras/nodbus-plus/docs/server/nodbus_serial_server.rst

-The NodbusTcpServer class extends the :ref:`ModbusTcpServer Class <modbus_tcp_server>`.
-This class implements a fully funcional modbus tcp server.
+The NodbusSerialServer class extends the :ref:`ModbusSerialServer Class <modbus_serial_server>`.
+This class implements a fully funcional modbus serial server.

-Creating a NodbusTcpServer Instance
+Creating a NodbusSerialServer Instance
 ====================================

-new nodbusTcpServer([netType], [options])
+new nodbusSerialServer([netType], [options])
 ------------------------------------------

 * **netType** <Class>: This argument define the constructor for the net layer.
 See :ref:`NetServer Class <nodbus_net_server>`

 * **options** <object>: Configuration object with following properties:

+  * transmitionMode <boolean>: 0- RTU transmition mode, 1 - Ascii mode.
+Default 0.

+  * address <number>: Modbus address, a value between 1 -247.
+Default 1, any invalid value with set to default.

   * inputs <number>: The cuantity of inputs that the server will have.
 It's an integer between 0 and 65535.
 If a value of 0 is entered, then the inputs will share the same Buffer as the inputs registers.
 Default value is 2048.